Hiroshima survivors: Obama speech moving, 'more than enough'

 Born two years after the bomb was dropped, Ishida remembers growing up with bomb survivors whose skin was scarred.

-"Japan has to apologise for Pearl Harbour, too, if we're going to say the U.S. must apologise ...
+"Japan has to apologize for Pearl Harbor, too, if we're going to say the U.S. must apologize ...
 That's not possible, given the countries' current situations.
 In America, people say the war ended early because they dropped the atomic bomb.
-If a president apologised for this, it would raise hell in the U.S.
+If a president apologized for this, it would raise hell in the U.S.

 "We can't tell North Korea not to have nukes when the U.S. has them, but the U.S. developed them first ...
 It's not possible to get rid of nuclear weapons when they're being used as deterrence."